Buying health insurance for your dog is a smart move, but how do you decide which plan is best?

 Diagnostics and treatments once reserved for humans are now available for our furry friends.
 MRIs and cat scans, for example, are now routine for detecting puzzling problems.
 This is great news, but the costs can be mind-boggling.
 Pneumonia treatment can run as high as $1,900.
 Cancer therapy can escalate to $3,600 plus.
 These costs are beyond the means of many people, especially in the current economic climate.

-4 Can you go to the veterinarian of your choosing, or must you accept one from the insurer’s list
+4. Can you go to the veterinarian of your choosing?

-It’s interesting that the first dog covered by an insurance policy was the famous collie, Lassie, in 1982.
+It’s interesting that the first dog covered by a pet insurance policy was the famous collie, Lassie, in 1982.
 Shouldn’t your own pooch get the same treatment?